 VBA Benchmark – Performance Improvement of Compiled VBA vs Original VBA

-Besides the strongest Excel VBA protection, the DoneEx VbaCompiler for Excel can improve VBA performance after compilation.
+VBA benchmarks show that not only is DoneEx VbaCompiler for Excel the strongest Excel VBA protection, it can also improve VBA performance after compilation.

 In different environments the absolute values of the calculation times may be different but the relation between the calculation speed of the original VBA code and the compiled VBA code will be approximately the same.